zubairabid/wikisite_experiment/_posts/2017-11-23-science-toilet-paper-reviews.md

 But, in order to understand what a customer thinks about a product there needs to be a channel or medium of communication.
 And often the channel that is used for evaluation studies are Surveys and Questionnaiers.

 Designing the right survey to incite unbiased responses is challenging.
-And of course, the well documented (Response Bias)[https://en.wikipedia.org/wiki/Response_bias], which is a wide range of cognitive biases that influences the participants to respond inaccurately.
+And of course, the well documented [Response Bias](https://en.wikipedia.org/wiki/Response_bias), which is a wide range of cognitive biases that influences the participants to respond inaccurately.

 Hypothetically, even if we were to be able to come up with a magical questionnaire that records participants true responses accross all aspects of the product, it would be very likely impossible to combine the results of all the tests and decide on the best product - Are all questions equally important ?
 How does one determine how important each aspect is and assign weights for each question ?